Improved lower bounds on the on-line chain partitioning of posets of bounded dimension: Introduction

-For the second (and harder) proof in this paper, we consider the variant of the problem first analyzed by Kierstead, McNulty, and Trotter \cite{kie-mcn-84} in which Anna introduces a $d$-dimensional poset via its embedding in $\mathbb{R}^d$ or equivalently, by providing on-line a realizer of cardinality $d$.
-Let $\text{olw}_R(w,d)$ be the largest integer $k$ for which there exists a strategy for Anna that forces any on-line algorithm to use $k$ chains on a poset of width $w$ introduced on-line via a realizer of cardinality $d$.
-Kierstead, McNulty and Trotter \cite{kie-mcn-84} proved that $\text{olw}_R(w,d)\leq\binom{w+1}{2}^{d-1}$.
-In this paper, we prove the following statement:
+For the main result of this paper, we consider the variant of the problem first analyzed by Kierstead, McNulty, and Trotter \cite{kie-mcn-84} in which Beth introduces a $d$-dimensional poset via its embedding in $\mathbb{R}^d$ or equivalently, by providing on-line a realizer of cardinality $d$.
+Let $\olw_R(w,d)$ be the largest integer $k$ for which there exists a strategy for Beth that forces Anna to use $k$ chains on a poset of width $w$ introduced on-line via a realizer of cardinality $d$.
+Kierstead, McNulty and Trotter \cite{kie-mcn-84} proved that $\olw_R(w,d)\leq\binom{w+1}{2}^{d-1}$.
+For our main contribution, we prove the following theorem.